abruzzi/patterns-for-state-management-in-react/README.md

 Through these modifications, we have successfully implemented keyboard navigation in our dropdown list, making it more accessible and user-friendly.
 This example also illustrates how hooks can be utilized to manage complex state and logic in a structured and modular manner, paving the way for further enhancements and feature additions to our UI components.

 The beauty of this design lies in its distinct separation of logic from presentation.
 By 'logic', we refer to the core functionalities of a `select` component: the open/close state, the selected item, the highlighted element, and the reactions to user inputs like pressing the ArrowDown when choosing from the list.
-This division ensures that our component retains its core behavior without being bound to a specific visual representation, justifying the term "headless component".
+This division ensures that our component retains its core behavior without being bound to a specific visual representation, justifying the term "Headless Component".
 ## Testing the Headless Component

 The logic of our component is centralized, enabling its reuse in diverse scenarios.
 It's crucial for this functionality to be reliable.
 Thus, comprehensive testing becomes imperative.
 The good news is, testing such behavior is straightforward.